-4.2.
+4.2.1.
 Simulation parameters

-You should use the following parameters in the configuration:
+The following parameters are used in the configuration:

 - Access-link bandwidth 100 Mbps

 - Bottleneck-link bandwidth 10 Mbps

 - Access-link delay 1 ms

 - Bottleneck-link delay 29 ms

 - Queue limits: 100

 - TCP type Tahoe or Reno TCP

 - TCP's maximum window size 100

-- Packet size 1460 (in bytes)
+- Packet size 1460 or 512 (in bytes)

+- Value of tcpTick\ variable 0.001

-- Queue management use RED in the bottleneck link and DropTail in the access link.
-You may use the default values defined in ns-default.tcl for the parameters.
+- Queue management RED queue management is used in the bottleneck link and DropTail in the access link.
+The value of the parameter Tmax is set to 20, other parameters are set to the default values defined in ns-default.tcl.

-- Starting times of the TCP sources in case of homogeneous TCP population, the starting times of the sources should be evenly distributed in the interval 0s 1s.
+- Starting times of the TCP sources in case of homogeneous TCP population, the starting times of the sources are evenly distributed in the interval 0s 1s.
+The number of TCP sources is varied between 1 and 45.

 4.3.
-Results
+Numerical results